This is the featured image of the Create Kick Drum Sounds in Tune blog article.

-When choosing the right kick drum for your track sometimes you get lucky by randomly picking a sample that immediately sits well with the bass and other rhythmic elements in the mix.
-But more often than not, various equalizers, compressors, and other processing tools can’t help you to achieve the desired low-end mix.
+When choosing the right kick drum for your track, sometimes you get lucky by randomly picking a sample that immediately sits well with the bass and other rhythmic elements in the mix.
+But more often than not, various equalizers, compressors, and other processing tools can't help you achieve the desired low-end mix.
 The good news is that you can change the tuning of most drum samples.
 In this tutorial, we will go through this process.

 Kick, bass and rhythm

-Now let’s hear how the unprocessed kick sample sounds.
-Firstly with the bass and then with the bass and rhythm together.
+Now, let's hear how the unprocessed kick sample sounds.
+Firstly, with the bass and then with the bass and rhythm together.

 ~Unprocessed Kick Drum and Bass